Edye History, Family Crest & Coats of Arms

 Early Notables of the Edye family (pre 1700)

-More information is included under the topic Early Edye Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Edye Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Edye family to Ireland